Should I Factor My Bonus Into My Budget?

 If you do not create a plan for spending your bonus, you may end up spending more than you received in your bonus.
 Handle spending your bonus similar to budgeting for a windfall.
 This means that you divide up the money between your financial goals and allocate accordingly, being careful not to overspend.

 If you are out of debt, own a home and have reached many of your financial goals, then you may use the majority of it on fun spending.
-However, it is always a good idea to save or invest at least a portion.
+However, it is always a good idea to save or invest at least part of a bonus.

 Do Not Depend on Your Bonuses